Home Sweet Home

 After just five minutes in the oven, this one comes folded in half with the nicely spiced minced meat and veggie between two sides of the crunchy flatbread.

-Hidden away in the North York grocery store, Trillium Bakery is a hidden gem.
+Hidden away in the North York grocery store, Istanbul Fine Foods is a hidden gem.
 Make sure to take a stroll through the store after you fill up on bread to find a tea to pair it with and to discover some other hard-to-find Turkish groceries.